The Outsider MCQs

 A. It was a separate, minor offense.

-B. It paved the way for the second crime and, in some respects, even legitimized it.
+B. It paved the way for the second crime.

 C. It showed Meursault was mentally unstable.